 Hybrid Graduate Program for Nursing Leaders and Educators

-The University of Mary Washington (UMW) is proud to share that its Master of Science in Nursing (MSN) program has received approval from the State Council of Higher Education for Virginia (SCHEV) and is moving forward for final review by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+The University of Mary Washington (UMW) is proud to share that its Master of Science in Nursing (MSN) program has received approval from the State Council of Higher Education for Virginia (SCHEV) and from the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Program Overview